bojan-vr/thinkit-test/README.md

 Step 2
-copy .env.example and add database connection leave mail smtp dummy account i provided
+copy .env.example and add database connection if you want to send mail connect google account in env and enable Less Secure Apps in gmail https://myaccount.google.com/security?gar=1

 Step 3
 composer install